 Antenna for 160 is an inverted L

-Antenna for 80 is the 160 meter inverted L using an antenna tuner
+Antenna for 60 and 80 is the 160 meter inverted L using an antenna tuner

-Converted a Midland CB radio Model 77-882 to use as a 10 meter beacon transmitter.
+Below is a Converted Midland CB radio Model 77-882 used as a 10 meter beacon transmitter.
 The beacon frequency is 28284.80.
 The output power is 4 watts to a Antron 99 18 foot vertical antenna.
 The ID'er is an ID-O-MATIC from Ham Gadgets (N0XAS).